failsafe-go/failsafe-go.dev/circuit-breaker.md

 ## How it Works

-When the number of recent execution failures exceed a configured threshold, the breaker is *opened* and further executions will fail with `ErrCircuitBreakerOpen`.
+When the number of recent execution failures exceed a configured threshold, the breaker is *opened* and further executions will fail with `ErrOpen`.
 After a delay, the breaker is *half-opened* and trial executions are allowed which determine whether the breaker should be *closed* or *opened* again.
 If the trial executions meet a success threshold, the breaker is *closed* again and executions will proceed as normal, otherwise it's re-*opened*.

 ## Failure Handling